 Once selected, a contractor will follow a two-staged delivery model under the PDA, entering into a Project Development Phase to determine the scope and value of the project, and then the Project Delivery Phase once contracts are executed.

 A designer can be engaged directly by MRPV, however is most commonly engaged by the contractor in a sub-contract agreement as is the case in a classic D&C model.
 The appointment is made after the award of the project to a contractor and before the start of the Project Development Phase in order to work collaboratively with the contractor and MRPV

 Payment will be through an Incentivised Target Cost (ITC) payment mechanism, which reimburses direct costs and includes cost and non-cost incentives.

-MRPV will assess applications to join the panel on at least an annual basis.
-If your organisation is interested in joining the panel, please get in touch through the contact details below and further details will be provided.
+MRPV will assess applications to join the MRPV Construction or Design Panels on at least an annual basis.
+If your organisation is interested in joining a panel, please get in touch via the email address below and further details will be provided.